mujahidh22/WhisperGram/README.md

 - **Anonymous Feedback** – Users can submit feedback without disclosing their identity, fostering a safe and open environment.
 - **Server Actions** – Utilizes Next.js 14's server actions for efficient handling of feedback, real-time updates, and interactivity.
-- **Supabase Integration** – Serves as the project’s database, ensuring robust and scalable data storage.
+- **MongoDB Integration** – Acts as the project’s database, providing scalable storage for feedback and user data.
 - **Next-Auth (Auth.js v5)** – Provides secure authentication for user accounts and platform access.
 - **AI-Powered Suggestions** – Integrated with **OpenAI** to provide intelligent feedback/message suggestions, making interactions more engaging.